 For a lot of people, an unforeseen consequence of being charged with a criminal record is that you may be disqualifying yourself from certain careers or opportunities.
 It’s fairly common for potential employers to perform background checks when they’re hiring potential new employees.
 It is not done without prejudice or malice but rather just to protect their company from potential risks.
 Whilst it’s not a hard and fast rule, many employers won’t hire people with a criminal record.

-Understand Australian Law
+Understanding Australian Law

 Which Jobs Can’t You Do?

-- You cannot work as a teacher or instructor for youth if you’ve been convicted of some type of sex crime or abuse charge.
-Employers for hospitals and doctor’s offices will not hire individuals with a background in theft or drug abuse.
+- You will be unable to work in the medical field if you’ve been convicted of any type of abuse or domestic violence charge.
+Human Resources for hospitals and doctor’s offices will not hire individuals with a background in theft or drug abuse.

 - You may not be able to work in any government position if you’ve been convicted of a drug felony.

 - If you have a criminal background, you may be unable to open a business of your own if in doing so you will need to be bonded as a bond requires financial trust from third party insurers.